 On that day, though, my new card gave me something to think about while I trudged through the rainy, muddy forest for three days, and it became the cornerstone of my collection.

-Little wonder that it’s still my favorite baseball card more than 30 years later.
+Little wonder that it’s still my favorite baseball card nearly 40 years later.

 Want to see a video version of this article?